goncalo-oliveira/channels/README.md

 ## Channel Data

 It is possible to store custom data on a channel instance.
-The `IChannel` interface exposes a `Data` property, which is essentially a case-insensitive string dictionary.
+The `IChannel` interface exposes a `Data` property, which is essentially a case-insensitive, thread-safe dictionary.
 This can be useful for storing data that is used later by other adapters and handlers.

 ```csharp
 public class SampleIdentityHandler : ChannelHandler<IdentityInformation>